Macrophilia

 Prevalence & culture

-Macrophilia is a niche but well-defined online interest with active art, fiction, and fan communities and recurring "giantess" motifs in science fiction, fantasy, and popular media: Lady Dimitrescu of Resident Evil Village being a recent mainstream example whose popularity was widely attributed to her towering size.
-There is no robust general-population prevalence research specific to it; broad surveys of unusual sexual interests such as Joyal, Cossette & Lapierre (2015) and Joyal & Carpentier (2017) catalogue fetishistic and fantasy interests broadly without isolating size-of-giant fantasy, so estimates here rely on community-size and search proxies (forum membership, the Pornhub and Clips4Sale figures above) rather than peer-reviewed prevalence data.
+Macrophilia is a niche but well-defined online interest with active art, fiction, and fan communities, and with recurring "giantess" motifs in science fiction, fantasy, and popular media: Lady Dimitrescu of Resident Evil Village is a recent mainstream example whose popularity was widely attributed to her towering size.
+There is no robust general-population prevalence research specific to it.
+Broad surveys of unusual sexual interests such as Joyal, Cossette & Lapierre (2015) and Joyal & Carpentier (2017) catalogue fetishistic and fantasy interests broadly without isolating size-of-giant fantasy, so estimates here rely on community-size and search proxies (forum membership, the Pornhub and Clips4Sale figures above) rather than peer-reviewed prevalence data.
 Its cultural footprint is best read through fandom and media visibility, not clinical frequency.

 Safety, consent & law